rberger/amplifystudio-cljs-tutorial/README.md

 If you haven’t set up aws amplify on your local dev machine before, follow the instructions at [Configure the Amplify CLI](https://docs.amplify.aws/cli/start/install/#configure-the-amplify-cli)

-### Install the was-amplify libraries in your project
+### Install the aws-amplify libraries in your project

 Still at the top of the `amplifystudio-cljs-tutorial` repo, install the libraries